 trembling

-Onesa laughed heartily, while uncle Sile told, laughing himself, how he had proposed to a gypsy woman to guess his fortune, and she had set off a flood of swearing, and to stop it, the armed intervention of the bulibasha had been needed
+Onesa laughed with all her heart, while uncle Sile told, laughing himself, how he had proposed to a gypsy girl that he would guess in her jug, and she had set off a flood of swearing, and to stop her, the armed intervention of the bulibasha had been needed

 Read More